 The big day arrives after years of savings—so now what?
 You’ll start by deciding how much you need to withdraw for your qualified expenses.
 You should have an idea of how much will be needed after financial aid and any scholarships have been awarded.

 Once you know how much you need, you need to decide who gets the funds.
 You can send funds directly to the college, add them to your own accounts for paying expenses or release the funds to your student (the beneficiary of the account).
-Save any bills, receipts and documentation for tax time.
+Save any bills, receipts, and other documentation for tax time.